 Small implants enable women to add a little more definition and size to their chest area without extremes.
 Because of genetics, they may never develop breasts that will balance their hips and shoulders – or rather, some women may want just slightly larger breasts, looking for a fuller, more proportionate appearance.

 Because small breast implants cause less damage to the body during their placement, they are less prone to complications like rippling, capsular contracture, and malpositioning.
-The breast pocket is able to more easily accommodate these smaller implants and requires less stretching in order to make room for them.
+The breast pocket can more easily accommodate these smaller implants and requires less stretching to make room for them.
 Because the muscles and tissues do not have to stretch as much, the implant will fit better under the tissue, reducing the likelihood that the implant will fold, tear, or move out of place.

 Easier to Care For

-The smaller the implant is in comparison to the natural size of the patient’s breast, the easier the implants are to care for.
+The smaller the implant is compared to the natural size of the patient’s breast, the easier the implants are to care for.
 Not only is it more difficult to find bras that will fit overly large breasts, but it is also harder to find clothing that is made to accommodate a larger-than-average chest circumference.
-With more natural-looking breasts, it will be easier to find clothing and undergarments that fit properly.
+With more natural-looking breasts, it will be easier to find clothing and undergarments that fit correctly.

-Smaller implants are also lighter, meaning there is less likelihood of strain on the back, neck, and shoulders because of heavy, overly-large implants.
+Smaller implants are also lighter, meaning there is less likelihood of strain on the back, neck, and shoulders because of massive, overly-large implants.
 Because smaller implants are more proportional to the body, the body overall responds better to their implantation.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.